 Due to the year-round availability of solar energy with little seasonality in Singapore - on average 1630 kWh of solar energy per year for each square meter of horizontal surface - solar thermal systems can provide an attractive alternative to conventional heating systems.
 Solar thermal collectors are able to convert up to 80% of the incident solar energy into heat, which can then be used in industrial processes requiring temperatures up to 120ºC - for example in breweries, distilleries, and chemical/pharmaceutical factories - or in other applications such as laundries, hotels, hospitals, domestic hot water (DHW) systems (50-60ºC) or heat-powered air-conditioning systems.

-To accelerate the deployment of such technologies, SERIS’ SEEB Cluster offers five types of services on solar thermal systems for the tropics.
+To accelerate the deployment of such technologies, SERIS offers the following services on solar thermal systems for the tropics.